delphirtl • Docs

 delphirtl / Worker

-class represents an independent JavaScript execution thread.
+The Worker class represents an independent JavaScript execution thread.

 Most Node.js APIs are available inside of it.